jahkeup/job-board/readme.md

 The hostname and port isn't settable right now, it should be using a local instance of postgresql.

+slide.refresh - Number of times around before the database is checked for new entries. slide.time - Seconds in which to keep the slide on screen for

 exzigo.username - User to fetch from Exzigo API (email) exzigo.password - password ..
 exzigo.poll.interval - Time between fetches (default 60 minutes)